goauthentik/authentik/website/blog/2023-10-05-SCIMs-many-deviations/item.md

 Some protocols make a big effort to uphold the adherence to the standard.
 OpenID Connect is another standard that’s well defined by multiple RFCs, but also has a lot of room for vendor-specific quirks.
 However, with OpenID we have the reassurance that the [OpenID Foundation](https://openid.net/foundation/) is behind it.

 The OpenID Foundation is a non-profit standards body of which Authentik Security is a member, but anyone can join to contribute to working groups that support implementation.
 OpenID Connect offers an [entire test suite](https://openid.net/certification/about-conformance-suite/) made up of hundreds of tests that you can run against your implementation, testing for edge cases and all the behaviors that they define.
-If you pass all the required tests you can send them the test results and get a [certification](https://openid.net/certification/) that your software adheres to the standards.
+If you pass all the required tests you can send them the test results and get a [certification](https://openid.net/certification/) (which we are also working on) that your software adheres to the standards.

 Instead of working in the dark and trying to make sure you’ve interpreted the specs correctly (while testing with vendors who might have their own interpretations), you have some reassurance that you’re doing the right things when developing with OpenID Connect.